-Following the production of its strategy, BMAPA has now published its tenth annual sustainable development report which draws on data from 2015.
+Following the production of its strategy, BMAPA has now published its twelfth annual sustainable development report which draws on data from 2017.
 A range of key performance indicators allow changes in the performance of the sector to be identified over time.

 The strategic importance of the marine aggregate industry to the UK

 Sustainable development is more than simply minimising environmental impacts and the responsible use of a finite natural mineral resource.
 There is a significant socio-economic component that also has to be taken into account – whether this is improving the environment in which people live, or contributing to the economic development of the nation.
 In order to understand the strategic role that the marine aggregate industry plays in the UK, the British Geological Survey have produced a report which examines the contribution that the sector currently provides, and the challenges and opportunities presented by the future.